crate/cratedb-guide/docs/integrate/django/fields.md

 * `db_index=False` disable index creation.
 Example: `TextField(db_index=False)`

-## CrateDB specific fields
+## CrateDB-specific fields

-Fields that have a different implementation than their natives counterparts.
+Fields that have a different implementation than their native counterparts.

 ### `AutoUUIDField`